-So far we have restricted the derivation of local force kernels to the case that stiff cross-linkers (as e.g. myosin dimers) apply forces only in direction of their 'connection vector'.
-However, many cross-linking polymers could be bent or twisted (as filamin, fascin or $\alpha$ -actinin) and thus could exert torque moments onto the attached filaments (see e.g. [24],[18]).
-Under suitable model assumptions on the type and angular dependence of cross-linker micromechanics, analogous explicit kernels for the corresponding forces ( $K{\omega}$ and $K{\tilde{\omega}}$ in our notation) can then be derived.
+Moreover, in the presented derivation of local force kernels we assume that the stiff cross-linkers (as e.g. myosin oligomers) apply forces only in direction of their 'connection vector'.
+However, many cross-linking polymers could be bent or twisted (as filamin, fascin or α -actinin) and thus could exert torque moments onto the attached filaments (see e.g. [22,30]).
+Under suitable model assumptions on the type and angular dependence of cross-linker micromechanics, analogous explicit kernels for the corresponding forces (K{ω} and $K{\tilde{\omega}}$ in our notation) can then be derived.
 Obviously, the resulting degenerate differential equations could have different asymptotics and reveal a variety of other convergence and fluctuation properties.